 Being subtle the deformity patterns may be difficult to detect in early stages.

 These components would affect treatment decisions.

 In the acute high-energy injury, physical examination may reveal gross deformity, swelling, ecchymosis, or lacerations.
-Carpal injury may be overlooked or considered a low priority in this setting because of presence of other more demanding injuries.
+The carpal injury may be overlooked or considered a low priority in this setting because of the presence of other more demanding injuries.
 Median nerve examination should be particularly done as up to 25% of the cases of acute carpal tunnel syndrome.

 Palpation for specific sites of tenderness, and a careful neurologic/vascular examination, especially with sensory testing, are mandatory.

 Point tenderness over specific carpal ligaments, such as the scapholunate interosseous ligament or the lunotriquetral interosseous ligament may represent injuries to those ligaments.